Throughout the global pandemic, the need for automation has outpaced the solution cost.

 When an item is returned and goes back into the fulfillment network, a variety of steps take place to return the item to its homogeneous state or that ensue to filter the item through the fulfillment partner to its origin point.
 Typically, a central return point acts as a middle ground before forwarding the parcel to the correct end destination.

 We expect to see more companies fine-tuning their reverse logistics, which we know comes with an upfront cost.
-However, leveraging automation within the four walls of the warehouse unlocks access to more last-mile opportunities.
+However, leveraging warehouse automation unlocks access to more last-mile opportunities.
 The reverse-logistics landscape is challenging, but the competition is minimal…for now.

 Increasing throughput per square foot to reduce capital expense